 An enlightened man once said that, “only a fool learns from his own mistakes.
 The wise man learns from the mistakes of others.”
 This is great counsel indeed, especially when it comes to owning a truck camper.
-Face it, the truck camper is somewhat of an oddity.
-Since the truck camper doesn’t have its own running gear, it has to be carried or hauled.
-This uniqueness brings with it numerous benefits, but also some challenges.
+Face it, the truck camper is an oddity in the RV marketplace.
+Without its own running gear, the truck camper has to be hauled in the back of a truck like cargo.
+This difference brings with it numerous benefits, but also some disadvantages.
 Because of this, there are several mistakes and pitfalls that truck camper owners make on a regular basis.
-These can be caused by a lack of knowledge, a careless moment, inattention, or a simple case of driver’s fatigue.
+These errors can be caused by a lack of knowledge, a careless moment, inattention, or a simple case of driver’s fatigue.
 Fortunately, you don’t have to follow in the footsteps of others.
-By reading this article you can avoid the most common gaffes and errors, thereby saving you aggravation, time, money, and embarrassment.
+By reading this article you can avoid the most common gaffes, thereby saving you aggravation, time, money, and embarrassment.

 A serious mistake that can cause significant damage to your camper.
 Some owners like to extend their jacks when camping to keep the camper firm during windy weather or to level it.
 That’s fine.
 Just remember to retract them before you leave the next morning.
 Forgetting to do this can rip the jacks away from your camper’s frame when you drive away, creating thousands of dollars of damage to your camper.
 When I first got my truck camper, I used to extend my jacks while camping all of the time, but with time I found the process too time consuming, especially for stays involving a single night.
-The thought of what might happen if I forgot to pull up my jacks, prompted me to stop doing this practice.
-It’s up to you if you think doing this is worth the time and effort.
+The thought of what might happen if I forgot to pull up my jacks prompted me to stop doing this.
+It’s up to you if you think doing this is worth the time, effort, and risk.

 A pitfall many truck camper owners are guilty of.
 The common refrain I hear is that most truck camper owners are overweight, meaning they’re over their truck’s payload rating and GVWR.
 Doing this is neither safe nor smart.
 Why not just buy the right truck to begin with?
 Yes, I know all of the tricks to “raise” the GVWR/Payload like buying larger wheels and tires with higher load ratings and installing helper springs to support the rear suspension.
 The thing is, none of these will technically increase your truck’s GVWR/payload.
 Only the manufacturer can do that.
 That’s what the GVWR/payload sticker located on the door jamb is for.
 If you’re way over weight and you get in an accident, you’ll get screwed by the insurance companies.
 If you need to, and you have the means, buy a larger truck with a higher GVWR/payload.
 Even if that means having to buy a 4500 or 5500 pickup truck.